 I’d been diligent about maintaining a streak of lunchtime sessions during the week.
-There simply is no other time, and to climb a few boulder problems, to strength train a little, to run one mile each day on the treadmill is enough to keep me whole.
-But now, suddenly, the lunchtime workout was engendered with a sense of mission.
+There simply is no other time, and to climb a few boulder problems, strength train a little, and run one mile each day on the treadmill is enough to keep me whole, but now the lunchtime workout was engendered with a sense of mission.
 Laura's mom and brother were coming to town for the weekend.
 The kids were covered.
 I could go climbing.

 Alex and I attempted to plan a traverse of the Presidential Range in NH for this weekend weeks ago, but I had no kid coverage.
 It fizzled.
 Then he made plans with Spencer, who has been further hardening his slender man visage to ice monster function between congressional recesses.
 Now I'm back and crashing the party.
 Spencer had our sights north so far as Quebec, where there are ice falls the color of sanitary outfall, d'Or as they say, 1000' tall, or 350m as they say, and where you have to ski 10 miles, or 16 kilometers as they say, to access the flows.
-But man, that's a lot to try and pack into a long weekend, and the forecast was for the kind of dense cold that feels like death itself, to be held at bay by mere fibers, and there's no good feedback saying that the big poop flows are in condition.
+But man, that's a lot to try and pack into a long weekend, and the forecast was for the kind of dense cold that feels like death itself held at bay by mere fibers, and there's no good feedback saying that the big poop flows are in condition.